aspose-cells/Aspose.Cells-Doc-md/french/reportingservices/getting-started/installation/installing-aspose-cells-for-reporting-services/using-dll-only/_index.fr.md

 </Render>

 {{< /highlight >}}
- - Ajouter les autorisations Aspose.Cells for Reporting Services pour exécuter :
+   - Ajoutez les autorisations Aspose.Cells for Reporting Services pour exécuter :
- - Ouvrir**${Microsoft Dossier d'installation de SQL Server Reporting Services}\ReportServer\rssrvpolicy.config** et un
+      - Ouvrez **${dossier d'installation de Microsoft SQL Server Reporting Services}\ReportServer\rssrvpolicy.config** et a
- - Ajoutez ce qui suit comme dernier élément de la seconde à l'extérieur<CodeGroup> élément (qui devrait être<CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):
+      - Add the following as the last item in the second to the outer <CodeGroup> element (which should be <CodeGroup class="FirstMatchCodeGroup" version="1" PermissionSetName="Execution" Description="This code group grants MyComputer code Execution permission. "> ):

-{{< highlight "xml" >}}
+{{< highlight xml >}}

  <CodeGroup>